UnexpectedEOF/ignoreme.js/README.md

 fetch and build all GA-related assets, but it will mark the visit using a GA "custom variable".
-If the site admin has configured GA to ignore traffic with that variable, then those visits will not be evaluated in any metrics (but the visit will still be visible to whomever is watching the Real-Time).
+If the site admin has configured GA to ignore traffic with that variable, then those visits will not be evaluated in any metrics (but the visit will still be visible to whomever is watching the Real-Time graph).

 ========================